 Because most of the mail we get every day is bills or grocery store coupons, getting direct mail from a beloved nonprofit can be a unique experience for a supporter.
 A tangible reminder of a cause they’re passionate about can often motivate a supporter to give, register for an event, or sign up with a volunteer program.

 When preparing your direct mail materials, remember to personalize them as much as you can.
 Don’t forget to make sure the branding of your direct mail campaign matches your online marketing materials.
 You can often connect the channels by including a QR code, links to social media profiles, or text keywords!

 Emails are a great marketing tool because they don’t take a lot of time or money to send.
 But that doesn’t mean you should send them without any thought or strategy!
-Here are a few suggestions specifically for nonprofit marketing:
+Here are a few email marketing suggestions specifically for nonprofits:

 - Save-the-date emails: This type of email could be a complete save the date or a fun “hype” email announcing that something big and exciting is coming.
 Both types of email can then be followed up with a more formal invitation.
 For example, here is how the Pet Alliance of Greater Orlando used save-the-date emails for their upcoming 2021 Furball: